 Just because they have more money, doesn’t mean they’ll suddenly change their financial behavior.

-And this is also why earning more money doesn’t make you wealthy or lead to increased savings or investments.
+And this is why earning more money doesn’t make you wealthy or lead to increased savings or investments.

 The dangers of new money